By Star Zagofsky

 For a short while, things were different

-After peaceful protestors were attacked, maimed and even murdered by those in power, the Voting Rights Act passed in 1965 and the right to vote was restored — not just in theory, but now in practice — to 90% of American citizens.
+After the nation was shocked by the sight of peaceful protestors being attacked, maimed and even murdered by those in power, the Voting Rights Act passed in 1965 and the right to vote was restored — not just in theory, but now in practice — to 90% of American citizens.
 Finally we were close to being the true democracy (or democratic republic, if you want to get technical) that we had claimed to be for over 150 years.

 Then, in 2013, things changed.
 The Supreme Court gutted the Voting Rights Act, which ushered in a new era of voting restrictions, including closing polling places and requiring ID to vote in order to, as proponents argue, “prevent voter fraud.”
 (Voter fraud, incidentally, has been used to justify voter suppression since the early 1800s.
 Nevermind that the data show such fraud is extremely rare.)